8fold/site-joshbruce.com/content-root/public/experiences/finances/investment-policy/content.md

     - If the price per share of the asset I’m  purchasing was up the previous day, I will create:
         - a market order at market price (partial shares),
         - a limit order at 2 cents over the market price, and
-        - a limit order at 1 percent less than market price.
+        - a limit order at 1 percent less than the market price.
      - If the price per share was down the previous day, I will create:
         - a limit order at 2 cents over the market price,
-        - a limit order at 1 percent less than market price, and
+        - a limit order at 1 percent less than the market price, and
-        - a limit order at 2 percent less than market price.
+        - a limit order at 2 percent less than the market price.
+     - In either case
-     - The first order will be 15 percent of the total to be invested.
-The second order will be 35 percent of the total to be invested.
-The third order will be 50 percent of the total to be invested.
+	     - the first order will be 15 percent of the investable amount,
+	     - the second will be 35 percent, and
+	     - the third will be 50 percent.
+	     - ex.
+100 dollars, 15 dollars for the first order, 35 for the second, and 50 for the third.
-- My savings rate and returns will be determined on a per paycheck basis as a result of the [Building Wealth Paycheck to Paycheck](/experiences/finances/paycheck-to-paycheck/) workflow.
+- My savings rate and returns will be determined per paycheck due to the [Building Wealth Paycheck to Paycheck](/experiences/finances/paycheck-to-paycheck/) workflow.
-- I’ll do what I can to vote with my dollars on the individual level and spread the level evenly in my investments; for equities this means somewhat evenly across the total New York Stock Exchange based on market capitalization, value, and growth.
+- I’ll do what I can to vote with my dollars on the individual level and spread the level evenly in my investments; for equities, this means somewhat evenly across the total New York Stock Exchange based on market capitalization, value, and growth.
     - I’ll strive for 20 percent or less in any one sector.
-    - I’d prefer the portfolio not have more than 1 percent in a single company’s stock.
+    - I’d prefer the portfolio not to have more than 1 percent in a single company’s stock.
 - I’ll contribute at least 10 percent per paycheck to long-term savings (striving for 50 percent or more); dollar cost averaging will be my primary mode of contributing.
 - I’ll use a modified [total stock market and chill](https://www.liveoffdividends.com/financial-independence-order-of-operations/) strategy.
 - I’ll approach my liquid investments as a single portfolio regardless of tax treatment.
 This means the portfolio will have a cash component and would not include collectibles, homes, or similar assets that take more than a few days to sell.

-Note: Each bullet is aligned to my [financial character](/experiences/finances/).
+Note: Each bullet aligns with my [financial character](/experiences/finances/).

 ## Asset allocation